 Having a SaaS company isn't anything new, but making it successful is challenging.
-Get your SAAS pricing strategy right and it can lead to rapid growth so think carefully before deciding on which model is right for you.
+As part of your SAAS marketing strategy, get your SAAS pricing strategy right and it can lead to rapid growth so think carefully before deciding on which model is right for you.

 But, before you choose, where are you positioning yourself in your market?
 Determining your place in the SaaSosphere is just the precursor to getting the right pricing model.
 But it's not always something you choose; you can't pick your pricing strategy straight off the shelf.